 CTE Hope was created in honor of Zac Easter, a young man who took his life at the age of 24 after living with and suffering from Chronic Traumatic Encephalopathy (CTE) for six years.
 Zac loved football and asked his family and friends to make football a safer sport.
-CTE Hope is focused on developing a better return-to-play, learn, and work protocol for athletes, increasing awareness about the dangers of concussions, developing a point-of-care device that can be used at athletic events, emergency rooms, and medical clinics that measures inflammatory biomarkers ensuring an athlete is not returned to play too soon, developing a certification program to ensure that caregivers have the right information to treat and care for injured athletes, support research that identifies why some athletes are more susceptible to CTE than others, and connecting those suffering with symptoms of CTE with resources, support and hope.
+CTE Hope is focused on developing a better return-to-play, learn, and work protocol for athletes, increasing awareness about the dangers of repetitive hits to the head, developing a point-of-care device that can be used at athletic events, emergency rooms, and medical clinics that measures inflammatory biomarkers ensuring an athlete is not returned to play too soon, developing a certification program to ensure that caregivers have the right information to treat and care for injured athletes, support research that identifies why some athletes are more susceptible to CTE than others, and connecting those suffering with post-TBI symptoms with resources, support and hope.

 Goals of CTE Hope